Taving40/Python_Design_Patterns/README.md

 ## Summary

-* [Strategy pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Strategy_pattern): This pattern defines a family of algorithms, encapsulates each one and makes them **INTERCHANGEABLE**.
+* [Strategy pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Strategy_pattern): This pattern defines a family of algorithms, encapsulates each one and makes them **interchangeable**.
 "Strategy" let's the algorithm vary independently from "clients" (other classes which need a form of that algorithm) that use it.

 * [Observer pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Observer_pattern): This pattern defines a **One-to-Many dependency between objects**, so that when one object changes state, all of its dependencies are notified and updated automatically.

-* [Decorator pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Decorator_pattern): This pattern attaches additional responsibilities to an object **DYNAMICALLY**.
+* [Decorator pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Decorator_pattern): This pattern attaches additional responsibilities to an object **dynamically**.
 Decorators provide a flexible alternative to subclassing for extending functionality.

-* [Factory Method pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Factory_Method_pattern): This pattern defines an **INTERFACE FOR CREATING AN OBJECT**, but lets sublcasses decide WHICH class to instantiate.
+* [Factory Method pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Factory_Method_pattern): This pattern defines an **interface for creating an object**, but lets sublcasses decide WHICH class to instantiate.
 Factory Method pattern lets a class defer instantiation to subclasses.

-* [Abstract Factory pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Abstract_Factory_pattern): This pattern provides an interface for creating **FAMILIES OF DEPENDENT OR RELATED OBJECTS**, without specifying their concrete classes. (basically the abstract factory pattern is a set of Factory Methods)
+* [Abstract Factory pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Abstract_Factory_pattern): This pattern provides an interface for creating **families of dependent or related objects**, without specifying their concrete classes. (basically the abstract factory pattern is a set of Factory Methods)

 * [Singleton pattern](https://github.com/Taving40/Python_Design_Patterns/tree/main/Singleton_pattern): This pattern ensures a class has **only one instace** and provides a global point of access to it. ([critique](https://www.youtube.com/watch?v=-FRm3VPhseI), as I understand it: you should avoid globals and if your app is growing, you might wish to have multiple instances of what you initially thought would only ever be a single thing)